-The 2016 Urban Journalism Workshop Essay Contest is open to graduating seniors who have successfully completed all requirements of the UJW program during Spring 2016 and will enroll in an accredited college or university in Fall 2016.
+The 2017 Urban Journalism Workshop essay contest is open to graduating seniors, who have successfully completed all requirements of the UJW program during Spring 2017 and will enroll in an accredited college or university in Fall 2017.
+The winner will be awarded a $1500 scholarship.

 - Proof of acceptance to college or university (acceptance letter)